yiwan330445/rcc/docs/environment-caching.md

 The solution that goes by the working title `Holotree` is a big step up when it comes to efficiency, and it opens up a few significant doors for the future.
 The name for `Holotree` comes from the analogy to the [Holodeck in Star Trek](https://en.wikipedia.org/wiki/Holodeck).
 When things changed in the Holodeck, the "reload" only meant that, for example, a chair transformed into a table while the surroundings did not change.

 Holotree is an environment cache that stores each unique file only once.
 When restoring an execution environment, it moves only the files that need to be moved or removed, reducing the disk usage and file I/O (input/output) actions.
-Fewer files to move and handle means fewer actions for the virus scanner in the local development setup, and in Robocorp Cloud, reduced CPU time.
+Fewer files to move and handle means fewer actions for the virus scanner in the local development setup, and in Robocorp Control Room, reduced CPU time.

 Holotree can fit hundreds of unique environments in a small space.